Agencies Responsible for regulating drones in the Federal Republic of Germany

 - > 100m / 328ft: Special Permit Required

 - The drone must always be visible (line-of-sight)

-- Without special permission, the maximum take-off weight is 5kg / 11lbs.
-5kg / 11lbs requires special permission
+- The maximum take-off weight is 5kg / 11 lbs without special permission.
+Over 5kg / 11lbs requires special permission

 - Requirements for Labeling with complete name and address.